A collection of on– and off–campus wellness resources and services.

 - Promotes access and awareness as a resource to all members of the university community;

 - Advocates for an inclusive, barrier-free, accessible campus that adheres to the principles of Universal Design in Learning; and,

 - Regularly reviews the policies and practices of SAS in response to student feedback and makes adaptations as necessary.

 The hub of York Lions Athletics & Recreation is the 3-story Tait McKenzie Centre, a spacious, multipurpose sport and recreation facility.
-Central to Tait McKenzie is the 11,000 square foot fitness centre.
-With 58 cardio machines, 29 sectorized machines, functional training apparatus and free weights, the fitness centre is ideal for fitness enthusiasts of all levels, from the beginner looking to improve their overall health to the high-performance athlete.
+Central to Tait McKenzie is the 11,000-square-foot fitness centre.
+With 58 cardio machines, 29 sectorized machines, functional training apparatus, and free weights, the fitness centre is ideal for fitness enthusiasts of all levels, from beginners looking to improve their overall health to high-performance athletes.

 Location: 1 Thompson Road